Jumbofile/BelresEngine/README.md

 Add derby.jar, derbyclient.jar, derbynet.jar, derbyrun.jar, derbytools.jar to the the lib folder

+Add kryonet-2.21-all.jar to the lib folder

 *If errors arise, rick click the project in the package explore and click properties.
 Go to Java build path and then click on the libraries tab.
 If there is a jar file missing, click add JAR and navigate to the lib folder and ctrl-click all of them, then click add.

+*If you are using itellij, add them to the same folder then highlight them all, right click and then select "Add library"

 ## Deployment